 Why did the Holy Spirit descend on Pentecost?

-The descent of the Holy Spirit on the day of Pentecost took place because Jesus promised that 10 days after His ascension, He would send the Holy Spirit as a helper and intercessor for His followers.
-The first Christians also received the Holy Spirit 50 days after Easter, while they were in Jerusalem.
+The descent of the Holy Spirit on the day of Pentecost took place because Jesus promised that ten days after His ascension, He would send the Holy Spirit as a helper and intercessor for His followers.
+The first Christians also received the Holy Spirit 50 days after Easter while in Jerusalem.

-Pentecost is also that annual Jewish feast that commemorates Moses’ reception of the Law on Mount Sinai three months after the chosen people came out of Egyptian bondage.
-Because of the reception of the tablets of the Law on Mount Sinai at this time, after the chosen people came out of Egypt, it is also called “The time of the reception of our teaching”.
+Pentecost is also that annual Jewish feast commemorating Moses’ reception of the Law on Mount Sinai three months after the chosen people came out of Egyptian bondage.
+Because of the reception of the tablets of the Law on Mount Sinai at this time, after the selected people went out of Egypt, it is also called “The time of the reception of our teaching.”

 Traditions and customs of Pentecost